lemotdesign/one-click-hugo-cms/site/content/post/best-way-to-treat-your-home-for-termites-white-ants.md

 Selecting the best termite treatment isn't a straightforward task; there's no one-size-fits-all solution.
 A tailored treatment plan is essential, taking into account several key factors:

-Before recommending a treatment there are factors that need to be considered:
+Before recommending a treatment these are the factors that need to be considered:

 * **Species and Colony Size**: Different termite species have varied behaviours and threats.
 Knowing the species and understanding the size of the colony is fundamental in determining treatment.
 * **Extent of the Infestation**: A localized problem may require a different strategy compared to a widespread infestation.